laskowskaaleksandraa/manufacturing-powerbi-dashboard/README.md

 Higher aggregation levels (line, factory) derived via correct weighted logic.
 Time-based KPIs handled as non-additive metrics with explicit aggregation rules.
-All data are synthetic, generated in Python with AI assistance, based on realistic process rules and controlled variability.
+All data are synthetic, generated in Python with controlled AI assistance, based on realistic process rules and controlled variability.

 Synthetic Data Assumptions
 The synthetic dataset represents a mini-factory with: